OpenWaterFoundation/owf-util-git/README.md

 ## `bin` Utilities - Installing and Configurating the `PATH` ##

+The `bin` utilities may be migrated to `build-util` convention as [described below](#build-util-utilities).
 The `bin` utilities can be installed in several ways:

 1. Clone the repository and then add the `bin` folder to the `PATH`.
-2. Clone the repository and then copy the scripts in the repository `bin` folder to a suitable folder that is in the `PATH`.
+2. Clone the repository and then copy the scripts in the repository `bin` folder to a suitable folder, which may or may not be in the `PATH`.
-3. Download individual scripts from the repository `bin` folder and install into a suitable folder that is in the `PATH`.
+3. Download individual scripts from the repository `bin` folder and install into a suitable folder, which may or not be in the `PATH`.

 Script names are long to avoid ambiguity.
 It is expected that command completion is enabled to help.